 During your next outing at Outback, try not to become tempted by one of the many special deals they have and stick with something off the regular menu instead.

 Keep your portion sizes small and go with a meal that fits your macronutrient needs so you don’t walk out of there feeling worse than you did when you came in.
-You can always check out the Outback Steakhouse nutrition menu here.
+You can always check out the Outback Steakhouse nutrition menu on their website.

-Most Outback’s are open from about 11 AM until 10 PM, which means that you’ll probably be eating there for lunch, dinner, or maybe even a midday snack.
-We’ve studied the menu and come up with a list of the safest low-carb dishes you can eat.
+We’ve studied the menu at Outback and come up with a list of the safest low-carb dishes you can eat.

 We’ll also tell you how to order them to make sure they are as clean as possible.
 You can use our lunch and dinner suggestions interchangeably or even when you just need a quick snack in between meals.